 In this post, I’ll show the breakdown of our flights and hotels and how many miles/points we redeemed for each.
 I’ll explain how we booked the flights and how you can earn the points needed for similar flights.
 It’s easier (and quicker) than you may think.

 Business class flights and a week at Ritz-Carlton properties in Japan for $388

 Our grand total for our flights to Japan plus our hotel stays was only $388 out of pocket.
 The total value of our flights and hotels is over $13,600!!

 We flew into Tokyo on an American Airlines flight, and we flew home from Tokyo on a Japan Airlines flight.

-Fun fact: We did not use American Airlines AAdvantage or Japan Airlines Mileage Bank to book either of these flights.
+Fun fact: We did not use American Airlines AAdvantage or Japan Airlines Mileage Bank miles to book either of these flights.
 Instead, we used American Express Membership Rewards points and Chase Ultimate Rewards points.
-Neither of these transfer directly to AA nor do they transfer to JAL.
-Instead, we transferred those points to airline programs that can be used to book American Airlines and/or Japan Airlines flights.
+Neither of these transfer directly to AA, nor do they transfer to JAL.
+Instead, we transferred Amex and Chase points to airline programs that can be used to book American Airlines and/or Japan Airlines flights.
 Indirect partners.

 I’ll discuss how I booked each of these in more detail, which points are needed, and how you can earn them (within a few months) with very little effort.
 Here is a quick overview: